 A farm is defined as any place from which $1,000 or more of agricultural products were produced and sold, or normally would have been sold, during the year.
 Since the definition allows for farms to be included even if they did not have at least $1,000 in sales, but normally would have, a system is developed by USDA's National Agricultural Statistics Service for determining when a farm normally would have.
 These are called point farms.
 If a place does not have $1,000 in sales, a "point system" assigns dollar values for acres of various crops and head of various livestock species to estimate a normal level of sales.
 Point farms are farms with less than $1,000 in sales but with points worth at least $1,000.
 Point farms tend to be very small.
 Some, however, may normally have much higher sales, but experience low sales in a particular year due to bad weather, disease, changes in marketing strategies, or other factors.
 For farms with production contracts, the value of the commodities produced is used, not the amount of the fees they receive.
 Changes are made to the point system over time.
 For example, beginning with the 1997 Census of Agriculture, operations receiving $1,000 or more in Federal Government payments were counted as farms, even if they had no sales and otherwise lacked the potential to have $1,000 or more in sales.
 And, for 2002, a farm that had $500 point value and $500 in government payments was considered a farm.
 This would not have been true for the 1997 Census.
 The most recent Census of Agriculture is for 2017 (USDA, NASS.
 2017 Census of Agriculture, United States, Summary and State Data, Vol. 1, Geographic Area Series, Part 51, April 2019).
 More than one-quarter of farms have no sales in a typical year, and at least another 30 percent have positive sales of less than $10,000.

 The farm operator is the person who runs the farm, making day-to-day management decisions.
 The operator could be an owner, hired manager, cash tenant, share tenant, and/or a partner.
 If land is rented or worked on shares, the tenant or renter is the operator.
-In the most recent (2019) Agricultural Resource Management Survey (ARMS), information is collected for up to four operators per farm.
+Since 2017, information is collected for up to four operators per farm.
 In the case of multiple operators, the respondent for the farm identifies the principal farm operator during the data collection process.

 The general concept of a family farm is one in which ownership and control of the farm business is held by a family of individuals related by blood, marriage, or adoption.
 Family ties can and often do extend across households and generations.
 Historically, it was not uncommon for the family farm to provide all of the labor for the farm and to own all of the land and capital of the farm.
 That is no longer true today, although the extent to which individual farms hire nonfamily labor, rent-in land or other capital, or contract for various farm services varies greatly across farms.
 In short, the organization of family farms changes over time.